 If you’ve heard these things from your Poisoned Parrot, you are not alone!
 The Poisoned Parrot is very common – but not much talked about so we don’t see that other people have their own Poisoned Parrot acting like a bully to them.

 Would you put up with anyone else speaking to you this way?
 If not, why do you accept it from yourself?
 If you would, don’t you think you deserve better?

 Would you speak to a friend like that?

 Half the battle is in recognising your Poisoned Parrot and what it is saying.
 Then, challenge it.
 Your Poisoned Parrot has no right to keep on at you like that – tell it to get lost (or whatever wording you feel is appropriate!).
 Remind yourself of the evidence it is wrong (a “success journal” could help here).
 Then go and do the thing anyway.
-Put the cover on its cage and go and do something more interesting and useful for you.
+Put the cover on the Parrot’s cage and do something more interesting and useful for you.

 The Poisoned Pet is a rubbish pet.
 You have no obligation to keep it around.